-OSGBPB Call address &0FFD1.
+OSGBPB call address &0FFD1

-This routine will read or write a byte (or group of bytes) to or from a specified open file.
+This routine will write or read a byte (or group of bytes) to or from a specified open file.
 The option to read or write is determined by the value of A. The length of the data and its location are specified in a control block in memory.

+On entry

-On entry X (lo-byte) and Y (hi-byte) point to the instruction block:
+X (low byte) and Y (high byte) point to the instruction block: